Browse Definitions :

 • business capability - A business capability is the ability of an organization to achieve a specific outcome or objective.

-• business case - A business case is a written or verbal value proposition that is intended to educate a decision maker and convince them to take some kind of action.
+• business case - A business case is a formal document or verbal value proposition that outlines the justification for commencing a project or undertaking a specific task.

 • business continuity management (BCM) - Business continuity management (BCM) is a framework for identifying an organization's risk of exposure to internal and external threats.